-Consolidating all your debts into one loan might appear to make life easier but there might be better ways to pay off debts.
+Consolidating all your debts into one loan might appear to make life easier but there might be much better ways of dealing with debts.
 Find out more about how debt consolidation loans work, then get free debt advice before you make a decision.